 The student presentations during the course weights for 20%, the written exam weights 50% and the final oral exam weights for 30% of the final grade.

-All part-examinations must be passed separately but they do not need to be passed in the same exam period.
+All three exams must be passed separately but they do not need to be passed in the same exam period.

 - Without aids

 Oral exam: aids: the written assignment can be used

 - Marking scale